pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If the optimal error rate is ~0%, then a training error of 15% leaves much room for improvement.
 This suggests bias-reducing changes might be fruitful.
 But if the optimal error rate is 14%, then the same training set performance tells us that there’s little room for improvement in the classifier’s bias.

+Training error of 15% and dev error of 30%.
+If the optimal error rate is ~0%, then a training error of 15% leaves much room for improvement.
+This suggests bias-reducing changes might be fruitful.
+But if the optimal error rate is 14%, then the same training set performance tells us that there’s little room for improvement in the classifier’s bias.

 For problems where the optimal error rate is far from zero, here’s a more detailed breakdown of an algorithm’s error.
-Continuing with our speech recognition example above, the total dev set error of 30% can be broken down as follows (a similar analysis can be applied to the test set error):
+Continuing with our speech recognition above, the total dev set error of 30% can be broken down as follows (a similar analysis can be applied to the test set error):

 - **Optimal error rate (“unavoidable bias”)**: 14%.
 Suppose we decide that, even with the best possible speech system in the world, we would still suffer 14% error.
 We can think of this as the “unavoidable” part of a learning algorithm’s bias.
 - **Avoidable bias**: 1%.
 This is calculated as the difference between the training error and the optimal error rate.
 If this number is negative, you are doing better on the training set than the optimal error rate.
 This means you are overfitting on the training set, and the algorithm has over-memorized the training set.
 You should focus on variance reduction methods rather than on further bias reduction methods.